ets-labs/python-dependency-injector/docs/providers/factory.rst

 Factory providers
 -----------------

-``Factory`` provider creates new instance of specified class on every call.
+``di.Factory`` provider creates new instance of specified class on every call.

 Nothing could be better than brief example: